amalmarzooq2002/Computational_Physics/README.md

 ## Requirements
 - Fortran 90 compiler (e.g., `gfortran`)
-- Python or similar for data visualization (optional, for plotting results)
+- Gnuplot or similar for data visualization (optional, for plotting results)

 ## Usage
 The program generates output files containing the positions of the masses over time.
 These files can be used for further analysis and visualization.